-- 15) Member States should ensure the availability of spectrum for public transport purposes, as appropriate. - 16) The RSPG recommends that Member States better engage in highlighting the potential of current harmonised spectrum to respond to various technology needs in order to support the development of smart meters and smart grids. - 17) RSPG notes the development of Wireless Power Transfer, including to evolution of automotive sector, and recommends analysing the coexistence with existing services in the HF band.
+- 15) Member States should ensure the availability of spectrum for public transport purposes, as appropriate. - 16) The RSPG recommends that Member States better engage in highlighting the potential of current harmonised spectrum to support the development of smart meters and smart grids.

+17) RSPG notes the development of Wireless Power Transfer, including the evolution of the automotive sector, and recommends to continue analysing the coexistence with existing radiocommunication services.